 DirecTV offers six different two-year package plans, plus individual premium channels you can add on or remove at will.
-The smallest channel package (145-plus channels) starts at $20 a month for a year, then bumps up to $52.
-The most comprehensive (and expensive) option is $90 a month for 315-plus channels for the first year, which then increases to $145 a month.
+The smallest channel package (145-plus channels) starts at $50 a month for a year, then bumps up to $55.
+The most comprehensive (and expensive) option is $125 a month for 315-plus channels for two years.
 But DirecTV’s ace in the hole is its sports offerings: exclusive sports-centric packages like NFL Sunday Ticket, comprehensive search functionality, and features like Picture-in-Picture.

 DirecTV receivers can store over 200 hours of programming, can record five shows at once, and allow you to watch shows that aired in the last 72 hours, even if you didn’t record them.
 And while DISH can boast about the Hopper, which conveniently auto-skips commercials, DirecTV remotes offer multiple fast-forwarding speeds and 30-second jumps.
 The DirecTV interface is smooth; the recording makes sense; and if you want to make the most out of having all those channels by, say, automatically recording everything Steve Buscemi has ever been in, you can program that pretty easily too.

 Satellite television is truly the only nationwide provider (Comcast cable, the next closest thing, only offers service in 41 states), but because DirecTV requires you to install a satellite, it’s really only an option if you own the place in which you live, have your landlord’s permission, or live in a building that already has a dish hooked up.